-The Ancient Greek herbalist Dioscorides and the English herbalist Gerard both speak of its medicinal properties, reporting that it was good for the digestion.
+The Ancient Greek herbalist Dioscorides and the English herbalist John Gerard (1545-1612) both speak of its medicinal properties, reporting that it was good for the digestion.
 An ointment prepared from the flowers was also thought to remove freckles!
-In Scotland it was considered to ward off evil especially around May Day, when it was woven into a wreath, placed on the front door and in the rafters of byres.
+In Scotland it was considered to ward off evil, especially around May Day, when it was woven into a wreath, placed on the front door and in the rafters of byres.
+The berries are usually considered poisonous, but have been used to make a type of wine, and to treat asthma and bronchitis.

 Many Scottish poets have extolled its qualities, including Charles Spence (1779-1869) the 'Bard of Gowrie' or the 'Poet of the Carse'.
 A stonemason and sculptor, Spence was also a gifted, self-taught poet who deserves acclaim.
 Born in the parish of Kinfauns he spent most of his life near Rait.
 He built the Free Church of Errol and was involved in Kinnaird Castle's restoration.
 Some of his sculptures can still be seen in the grounds of Fingask.